 Signed Financial Declaration.

-financial commitments or liabilities that carrying on the waste activity at the facili is likely to be in a position to meet any will be entered into or incurred by the applicant in ty (ies) to which the Certificate of Registration relates ficate of Registration , or as a consequence of ceasing
+It is my opinion that (applicant name) is likely to be in a position to meet any financial commitments or liabilities that will be entered into or incurred by the applicant in carrying on the waste activity at the facility (ies) to which the Certificate of Registration relates in accordance with the terms of the Certificate of Registration , or as a consequence of ceasing to carry on that activity.

 Signature:

 Name (Block Capitals):

 Financial Institution (if applicable):

 Position:

 Date:

 Official Stamp